 Two weekends ago our Saturday dawned spectacularly beautiful.
 The Oldest Teenager and his visiting girlfriend were in Salzburg, and the Youngest Teenager was busy with academic matters, so once again Tony and I were left to our own devices.
-When we lived in the US bicycle riding was a favorite activity, whenever we could sneak it in between familial obligations and homefront chores.
-And after our 52 kilometer Mom’s Day ride, we were anxious to get back in the saddle.
+When we lived in the U.S. bicycle riding was a favorite activity, whenever we could sneak it in between familial obligations and homefront chores.
+But after our 52 kilometer Mom’s Day ride, we were anxious to get back in the saddle.

 Earlier in that week information about the annual “official” opening of the Liechtenstein Trails in the Czech Republic came across one of my news feeds, and we were intrigued.
 But how to get our bicycles to Breclav?
 The train seemed an obvious choice, but the connections and times were not compatible with our schedule.
 I contacted the Volvo dealer to inquire about adding a tow hitch to the wagon so that we might add a bike carrier to transport our rides, but the cost of bike carriers here in Austria is more than that of the GDP of small countries, so that idea was nixed, as well.
 And then the lightbulb turned on.
 Why not load the bikes into the back of the wagon?
 Problem (temporarily) solved!